• Skip to primary navigation

 Injecting turkey breast with infused butter for ultimate flavor

-In this recipe a turkey breast is injected with butter infused with garlic and herbs.
+In this recipe, I inject a turkey breast with butter infused with garlic and herbs.
 Did that make the meat taste greasy?
 Not at all!
-The butter made the lean meat taste extremely tender and moist, without greasiness.
-Besides, a lot of the butter will run out to the bottom of the pan, before and during roasting, so there won’t be a whole lot left in the meat.
+The butter made the lean meat taste extraordinarily tender and moist, without greasiness.
+Besides, much of the butter will run out to the bottom of the pan, before and during roasting, so there won't be a whole lot left in the meat.
 However, the buttery juices at the bottom of the pan proved to be so flavorful and delicious that we couldn’t resist using it as a dipping sauce.

 Turkey breast roasting temperature

 The oven roasting temperature of 325F was chosen on purpose.
-As I mentioned in my Slow Baked Chicken Breast post, I had experimented a lot before arriving at what I think is the optimal oven temperature for baking chicken breasts.
-Turkey breasts are not that much different and for them I use the same temperature.
+As I mentioned in my Slow Baked Chicken Breast post, I experimented a lot before arriving at what I think is the optimal oven temperature for baking chicken breasts.
+Turkey breasts are not that much different, and for them, I use the same temperature.

 Similarly, higher temperatures will dry out turkey breast meat.
 I would not go higher than 325F degrees.
 This temperature helps the meat retain its moisture and prevents it from drying out too quickly.
 Lower baking temperature doesn’t really add any other additional benefits.